 How was it implemented in the 2012 round of the New gTLD Program?

-Applicants resolving their contention sets via private auctionswas not a formal part of the 2012 round of the New gTLD Program.
-Accordingly, there were no policy recommendations or policy guidance on the subject.
+Per the Applicant Guidebook section 1.1.2.10, Module 4, and in particular, section 4.1.3, self-resolution was encouraged before relying on ICANN-managed methods of contention resolution (i.e., Community Priority Evaluation or Auction: Mechanism of Last Resort).
+The Applicant Guidebook suggested that string contention may be resolved by one or more applicants withdrawing until there is a single applicant remaining in a contention set, though it did not seek to place any substantial limitations in that regard.
+Joint ventures, which materially changed the applying entity, were discouraged (and string changes were disallowed).
 It was envisioned that the majority of contention sets would be resolved by the parties involved, rather than relying on Auctions of Last Resort.
 For the 2012 round, this was indeed the case, with over 90% of contention sets being self-resolved.

-The Applicant Guidebook did not specify how self-resolution should occur, though applicants were prevented from replacing the applicant with a joint venture or changing the applied-for TLD.
-Applicants were encouraged to resolve contention sets in a manner that did not result in material changes to the remaining applicant.
+Based on input from applicants in the 2012 round of the New gTLD Program, applicants resolving their contention privately through various means, including private auctions, was common.
+Private resolution, including private auctions, were not a formal part of the 2012 round of the New gTLD Program and accordingly, there were no policy recommendations or policy guidance on the subject.

-There are not public statistics on how many contention sets were resolved by way of private auction.
-However, it is understood that it was not an uncommon occurrence.
-In private auctions, the majority of the proceeds collected went to the losing parties in the auction.
-Some have asserted that applicants involved in numerous contention sets have purposely lost in certain private auctions, collected their portion of the proceeds, and then leveraged those funds for private auctions of higher priority.
-There is a fear amongst some that in future new gTLD procedures, applicants may submit applications for the purpose of collecting funds in private auctions.
+There are also no public statistics on how many contention sets were resolved by way of private auction versus other methods of private resolution.
+In private auctions for example, the majority of the proceeds collected went to the losing parties in the auction.
+Some have asserted that applicants involved in numerous contention sets have purposely lost in certain private auctions, collected their portion of the proceeds, and then leveraged those funds for private auctions of other higher priority TLD applications.
+There is a fear amongst some in the community that in future new gTLD procedures, applicants may submit applications for the purpose of collecting funds in private auctions or other types of private resolution.

+Private resolutions, including private auctions, have been noted as a particular area of concern by a number of community members, as well as the ICANN Board, stating that the allowance of applicants to benefit financially from losing in a contention set (which could then be leveraged towards resolution of other contention sets), is contrary to the goals of the program.

+However, it has been noted that private auctions are not the only way in which applicants in a contention set could obtain financial benefit by losing.
+Accordingly, this section which was focused on private auctions originally, has been expanded to consider private resolution of string contention more broadly.

 What are the preliminary recommendations and/or implementation guidelines?

-A number of Working Group members expressed concern about the use of private auctions in subsequent rounds of new gTLD applications.
-More specifically, they are concerned that there will be some applicants that apply for new gTLD strings for the sole purpose of being a “loser” in a contention set resolved via a private auction for which the applicant would receive compensation greater than the application fee.
-Thus, many Working Group members are generally opposed to the usage of private auctions to resolve string contention in future new gTLD procedures.
-Therefore, the Working Group recommends that measures should be put into place to prevent their occurrence in the future.

-Implementation Guidance: The Applicant Guidebook and program Terms & Conditions should be amended to state that resolution of string contention via private auction is disallowed.
-Further, the future base Registry Agreement should include a provision that states that if a registry operator is shown to have taken part in a private auction for their given string, it may result in having that TLD taken away from them.
+None at this time.

 What are the options under consideration, along with the associated benefits / drawbacks?